 Tom Preston-Werner (co-founder of GitHub, board member at Netlify) joins the party and brings his new, opinionated, full-stack, serverless web app framework with him.
 Will Redwood help usher in the future Tom predicted back in 2018?
 We discuss that and a whole lot more on this must-listen episode.

 Python Bytes is a weekly podcast hosted by Michael Kennedy and Brian Okken.
 The show is a short discussion on the headlines and noteworthy news in the Python, developer, and data science space.

-Talk Python To Me - Python conversations for passionate developers
+Talk Python To Me

 Talk Python to Me is a weekly podcast hosted by Michael Kennedy.
 The show covers a wide array of Python topics as well as many related topics.
 Our goal is to bring you the human story behind the Python packages and frameworks you know and love.

 Latest episode: #256 Click to run your notebook with Binder